AdobeDocs/experience-platform.en/help/destinations/catalog/adobe/experience-cloud-audiences.md

 * Currently, a single Experience Cloud Audiences destination is supported.
 Attempting to configure a second destination connection results in an error.
 * When connecting to the destination, you can see an option to [enable dataflow alerts](../../ui/alerts.md).
 Though visible in the UI, the **enable alerts option is not currently supported**.
 * **Audience backfill support**: The first export to Audience Manager or other Experience Cloud solutions includes a historical population of the audiences.
 Users of the [legacy audience-sharing integration](https://experienceleague.adobe.com/docs/audience-manager/user-guide/implementation-integration-guides/integration-experience-platform/aam-aep-audience-sharing.html#aep-segments-in-aam) who are configuring this destination should expect a backfill difference of approximately six hours.
 * Composite audiences are not directly supported.
-You will need to create an Adobe Experience Platform audience based on your composite audience in order to activate via this destination.
+You will need to create an Adobe Experience Platform segment definition based on your composite audience in order to activate via this destination.

 ### Latency when activating audiences {#audience-activation-latency}